Tara-Behan/Thesis/README.md

 ```

 ## Data Visualisation and Analysis
-In order to create a single dataset for autism, the PGS were combined with the PCA components, super-population and population files within RStudio.
+In order to create a single dataset for autism, the PGS were combined with the PCA components, super-population, and population within RStudio.
 ```#load in autism data and rename columns
 autism_pgs_data <- read.table("autism_1kg_PRS.sscore", header=FALSE)